ildar-shaimordanov/xml-yaml-json-ini/README.md

         format.

     --sort
-        Sort output.

-    --indent
+        Sort output (XML and JSON only).

+    --pretty
-        Indent output.
+        Beautify the output.

-    --indent-size=SIZE
-        Indentation size.

-    --attr-indent
-        Indent XML attributes.

     --skip-empty
-        Skip empty fields.
+        Skip empty fields when parsing and displaying XML.

     --raw
-        Avoid formatting.
+        Make JSON parsing more permissive (enable an end-comma after a last item; shell-style comments and C-style comments; allow bare keys and single quotes).

     --xml-decl[=DECL]
         Output XML declaration.

     --default=SECTION
-        Specifies a section to be used for default values for parameters outside a section.
+        Specifies a section for INI files to be used for default values for parameters outside a section.

 FORMATS
     The following formats are supported: